isomerpages/govtech-gobusiness-main/_e-servicesnav/8e-training-and-accreditation.md

 ---
-title: Business opportunities
+title: Training and accreditation
-permalink: /growth-and-expansion/business-opportunities
+permalink: /e-servicesnav/training-and-accreditation
 third_nav_title: Growth and Expansion
 ---

-## Business opportunities
+## Training and accreditation

 | **No** | **Agency** | **e-Service Name** |
 | -- | -- | -- |